Nationwide Communications

 Nationwide Communications owned a total of five television stations, though none in its home market of Columbus, or Ohio.
 The first television station it owned was KVTV-TV (now KCAU-TV) in Sioux City, Iowa, which was sold in 1965 to purchase WATE-TV, Channel 6, Knoxville, Tennessee.
 The company's second purchase was WXEX-TV (now WRIC-TV), Channel 8, Petersburg, Virginia in 1968, its third station was WBAY-TV, Channel 2, Green Bay, Wisconsin, purchased in 1974, and its fourth station purchase was KITN (now WFTC), Channel 29, in Minneapolis in 1985.
 Three of the four stations were ABC affiliates (WXEX-TV switched from NBC to ABC in 1965, WATE-TV switched from NBC to ABC in 1979, and WBAY-TV switched from CBS to ABC in 1992); the fourth (KITN/WFTC) was an independent and later a Fox affiliate while under Nationwide's stewardship.
 Nationwide Communications sold all three of its ABC-affiliated television stations in 1993 to Young Broadcasting, a subsidiary of Adam Young, Incorporated, a TV station advertising representation firm; WFTC was sold to Clear Channel Communications the next year.
 In November 2013, Young merged with Media General, and then itself was merged with Nexstar Media Group in January 2017.
 WATE and WRIC are now under that company's ownership, while WBAY was spun-off to Gray Television.

 In the early 1970s, Nationwide was awarded a license to operate a UHF television station in Columbus, Ohio, on channel 28, with the assigned call letters WNCI-TV.
 Nationwide, however, did not complete construction of the television station and its license and construction permit was allowed to lapse.
 The frequency allocation was ultimately awarded to Commercial Radio Institute, Inc. of Baltimore, Maryland, which began operation of WTTE.
 WTTE was the second station owned by the company now known as the Sinclair Broadcast Group.

 Before ceasing operations, Nationwide Communications was the 16th largest radio group in the United States.
 Throughout its history, Nationwide owned and operated radio stations in Minnesota, Florida, Ohio, Nevada, Texas, Arizona, Maryland, North Carolina, Virginia, Washington and California.

 List of former assets

+All stations are arranged alphabetically by state and by city of license.